langchain-ai/langgraph/docs/docs/cloud/faq/studio.md

 ## How does automatic rebuilding work?

-One of the best features of LangGraph Studio is that it automatically rebuilds your image when you change the source code.
+One of the key features of LangGraph Studio is that it automatically rebuilds your image when you change the source code.
 This allows for a super fast development and testing cycle which makes it easy to iterate on your graph.
 There are two different ways that LangGraph rebuilds your image: either by editing the image or completely rebuilding it.

 ### Rebuilds from source code changes